Sm Head 05

 Each of the Yin - Yang organ partnership corresponds to a certain element.
 The Liver and its partner organ the Gall Bladder correspond to the element Wood; the Heart and its partner organ the Small Intestine correspond to the element Fire; the Spleen and its partner organ the Stomach correspond to the element Earth; the Lung and its partner organ the Large Intestine correspond to Metal; the Kidney and its partner organ the Urinary Bladder correspond to Water.

 In Western medicine it is common to assign a pathology to an organ with the most typical symptom manifestation for that pathology, but in fact, the origin of the underlying condition might be in a completely different organ.
-This could be grasped through the generating and restricting relationships between the organs.
+This could be grasped through the generating and restricting relationships between the organs as viewed in the Five Elements/Five Phases theory.
 For example chronic cough with phlegm is a typical lung symptom and conventional medicine would therefore treat the lung.
-In TCM the origin of the condition though, most likely hides in the Spleen.
+In TCM the origin of the condition most likely hides in the Spleen.
 The Earth element (Spleen/Stomach) may be imbalanced because of bad eating habits, stress, overwork, etc. and may transfer its disharmony to the Metal element (Lung), with which it is in a generating relationship.
 While there would be some symptoms that may lead to the Spleen the main symptoms will still come from the Lung, which makes finding the root of the disease difficult.
 Thus the treatment may become merely symptomatic and the cause of the disease may worsen as it has remained unaddressed and untreated.

 If applied correctly the Five Elements/Five Phases theory helps locate the root of the disharmony and treat it before organ tissues and structures become damaged.